carrot2/carrot2/applications/carrot2-demo-dcs/readme.txt

 provides several access interfaces, REST (XML over HTTP) and XML-RPC among them.
 When you start the Web dcs version, access it using a Web browser for a full description of available options.

+3) benchmark

+A benchmarking application for input components and clustering algorithms, mostly for internal use in the project.